 The problem that fever presents is determining how severe the infection is that is causing it.
 The vast majority of fever-associated illnesses are caused by trivial viral infections which are short-lived and not at all serious.
 Many times the severity of the illness is not related to the degree of temperature elevation.
 What we mean by this is that trivial fever virus infections may cause high fevers and these are not serious.
 Because of these considerations, fever alone should not be a cause of alarm and is almost never an emergency.

 In order to determine the seriousness of a fever associated illness, we have developed the following approach for our patients with fever.
 This approach is not directed at treating the fever because it is dangerous by itself, but instead is aimed at determining the seriousness of an illness which has fever as a sign.
 How your child is acting is a much more important sign of the seriousness of the illness than is the degree of fever.
 You should carefully follow the steps we have laid out in the section below to determine what your course of action should be.
 Our approach to fever is based on associated symptoms of the child and the fact that the fever caused by most trivial viral infections will be short lived and easily brought down.
 Please remember that you are treating fever to determine the seriousness of the illness and for comfort’s sake.
-Your child is not going to be brain damaged because of fever alone.
 Because serious illnesses do cause fever, your following our advice in this section may be crucial to your child’s health.

 Treatment of Fever: